 • Resume Assistance with OptimalResumeTM

-Students and alumni can create and customize a professional resume to fit their specific career interests with OptimalResume[TM] services, a free online resume builder which provides step-by-step instructions, examples, and a wide variety of formatting options.
+Students and alumni can create and customize a professional resume to fit their specific career interests with OptimalResumeTM.
+The free online resume builder provides step-by-step instructions, examples, and a wide variety of formatting options.